 Students analyze marketing problems and evaluate specific marketing efforts regarding the organization's products and services, pricing activities, channel selection, and promotion strategies in both domestic and international markets.

-This course provides an introduction to important tools and skills necessary to create and grow a successful new venture by integrating research findings from a range of different perspectives, including psychology, sociology, economics, strategic management, and history into practical, hands on lessons for an entrepreneur.
+Provides an introduction to important tools and skills necessary to create and grow a successful new venture.
+Integrates research findings from a range of different practical and intellectual perspectives, including psychology, sociology, economics, strategic management, and history into practical, hands on lessons for an entrepreneur.
 Class projects provide the foundations for new, real businesses.

 Faculty: Oliver Schlake

 Examines the concept of creativity as it applies in today's and tomorrow's complex business environment.
-An overview of the cognitive foundations of creativity, this course examines many of the preconceived notions about creativity in business and discusses multiple ways in which creativity can help business leaders and entrepreneurs to succeed.
+An overview of the cognitive foundations of creativity, examines many of the preconceived notions about creativity in business and discusses multiple ways in which creativity can help business leaders and entrepreneurs to succeed.
 Topics include creativity techniques for groups and individuals, creativity as a foundation to recognize business opportunities and develop innovative products and services, selecting ideas and making them stick, mental and organizational obstacles to creativity as well as an overview of electronic tools to increase creative capability.

 Provide managers a sound basis for developing such competencies.
 Specifically, we will develop an understanding of key cultural differences, and how these differences influence the management of individuals, groups, and organizations.

 BUSI 673: International Economics for Managers